apple/swift-nio/README.md

 # SwiftNIO

-SwiftNIO is an asynchronous event-driven network application framework for rapid development of maintainable high performance protocol servers & clients.
+SwiftNIO is a cross-platform asynchronous event-driven network application framework for rapid development of maintainable high performance protocol servers & clients.

 It's like [Netty](https://netty.io), but written for Swift.